 Contrary to popular belief, defence personnel are very religious and also spiritual.
 They celebrate all festivals and observe all religious occasions.
 They celebrate Holi, Onam, Pongal, Baisakhi and also Christmas, Dushera, Durga-Pooja, Eid and Guru-Purab.
 The kids attend all the religious functions in the station along with their parents and visit all religious places of worship – they are familiar with the rituals followed in the Mandir, Masjid, Gurudwara and the Church.
 It would be very common to see a Christian child singing the Arati or Slokas as fluent as they say the Lord’s prayer.
 They learn to respect all religions and accept everyone irrespective of their caste, creed, colour or religious beliefs.
 This facilitate the children to develop a multidimensional personality and hence adapt to various cultures and people with ease.

 One reason attributed to the women-power in the military circles is due to the fact that the only society in the country where women are treated equally with men is the military.
 Many a times men complain that the women are often treated more equally than men.
-The General or senior officers will always rise from their seats to receive a lady walking in though the lady may be a Lieutenant’s. wife.
+The General or a senior officer will always rise from their seats to receive a lady walking in though the lady may be a Lieutenant’s wife.
 The only place in India where the ladies are served first – whether at formal or informal or at-home functions – is in the armed forces.
 Even in the military’s religious places of worship, women are offered ‘prasad’ first.
 The officer on duty or the Captain of the Indian Navy ships will salute all ladies entering or leaving the ship irrespective of their social or military hierarchy.
 The ladies are always respected at home and outside by the defence service personal and the sexual discrimination is minimal in this society.
 That may be reason why we have defence service officers’ daughters performing extremely well in the society and winning many crowns and laurels.